Massachusetts Tax Burden & State Budget

 📋 What This Actually Means — And What It Doesn't

-The top 1% paying 38% of taxes isn't unique to Massachusetts — this pattern exists in most high-income states.
+The top 1% paying 38% of the federal income tax collected from MA filers isn't unique to Massachusetts — this pattern exists in most high-income states.
 What makes Massachusetts unusual is the combination: an unusually mobile top-1% (many work in finance, tech, and biotech — sectors with location flexibility), an unusually high new surtax that directly targets them, and an unusually volatile revenue base (76% of capital gains concentrated in 33,000 people whose investment portfolios swing with markets).

 The bottom 50% aren't "doing nothing" — they contribute enormously through sales taxes, property taxes (via rent), payroll taxes, and as workers.
-But for state income tax specifically, the fiscal math is stark: lose 1,600 of those 32,800 top earners, and Massachusetts loses as much income tax revenue as gaining 200,000 average-income filers.
+But for state income tax specifically, the fiscal math is stark: lose of those 32,800 top earners, and Massachusetts loses as much income tax revenue as it would gain from about average-income filers — at the file's own $128,000 average and 5% flat rate.
+(This previously read 200,000, which would be of tax, roughly 3.5× the figure it was equated to.)